sephraim/carton_caps_api_docs/source/index.html.md

   }'
 ```

-> The above command returns JSON structured like this:
+> The above command returns JSON of the newly created user structured like this:

 ```json
 {